MilliKelvin microwave impedance microscopy in a dry dilution refrigerator: Results and Discussion

 To more clearly compare the spatial dependence of the MIM signal in these two regimes, in Figure \ref{fig:CdAs}(e-f) we plot the cross-sectional profiles of the MIM response across the sample extracted from panels (c) and (d), respectively.
 These low temperature microwave images reveal sharply enhanced edge conduction that encloses an insulating interior in the quantum Hall regime, which is consistent with the results of transport measurements performed on this system in prior experimental studies.

 We note that one way to improve signal quality is to use ``floating'' AC-mode MIM, where imaging is performed with the tip retracted a fixed distance (60-$\SI{100}{nm}$) above the sample surface.
 At this distance, the AFM channel will not be modulated due to the topography feedback, but the MIM tip can still interact with the sample via the electromagnetic fields in the vicinity of the tip (when operated in the near-field regime).
 Because periodic oscillations in the tip-sample distance at the tuning fork resonance are decoupled from the surface roughness of the sample, noise in the MIM response can be dramatically reduced in floating mode.
 Figure \ref{fig:Floating} shows the results of a floating mode MIM scan performed at $\SI{3}{GHz}$ and T= $\SI{70}{mK}$, with the tip lifted $\SI{100}{nm}$ above an hBN-covered graphite layer.
 The tip apex is around $\SI{0.8}{um}$, which is reflected in the spatial profile of the MIM signal change across the boundary between the graphite flake and hBN.
 In this case, the signal-to-noise ratio is even better than that observed in tapping mode MIM images (Figure \ref{fig:graphite2}(c-d), which is especially useful for fixed-location MIM measurements.
 However, this advantage comes at the expense of signal size, as the tip is further away from the sample than for tapping mode.
+The varying MIM signal in the graphite region is due to the fact that during a floating scan the tip is hovering at a fixed absolute z-position, while the sample has a surface tilt, which means the tip-sample distance is varying in the whole frame.
+We estimate the distance to be around \SI{70}{nm} in the upper-left corner and \SI{100}{nm} in the lower-right corner.

 The choice of tip-sample distance for floating-mode measurements is a compromise between maximizing signal sensitivity and minimizing the risk of a tip crash due to vertical fluctuations in the tip-sample distance, which arise from pulse tube vibrations and are aggravated by the large Q factor of the tuning fork at mK temperatures.
 For larger scan windows or rougher sample surfaces, the tip may need to be retracted further.
 We expect the sensitivity of floating mode to be around $0.01-\SI{0.1}{aF/\sqrt{Hz}}$ at \SI{0.1}{uW} input power, and in our case the noise is mostly due to vertical modulations of the tip-sample distance\cite{Lai2008}.